jameslkingsley/ARCOMM/README.md

 - Mission verification to ensure quality on the operation day
 - Mission updates will be logged as revisions
 - Discord notifications for basically everything
-- Mention other users in comments and notes
-- Hashtag missions in comments and notes

 ![Screenshot 2](http://i.imgur.com/zFwuBXU.png)